grblHAL/Plugins_spindle/README.md

     Setting_VFD_TYPE = 395, // Select from available VFD types
     Setting_VFD_RPM_HZ = 396, // Set RPM/Hz (not used by all VFD types)

+Hard reset is required when changing VFD models.
 ---
 2022-01-23